Volunteers are the backbone DREAM!

 Volunteers receive special training to learn about the individuals we serve and about adaptive equipment we use to ensure a successful experience for everyone involved.

-We are currently seeking enthusiastic and dedicated volunteers age 16 and up to help with the 2018-2019 winter season beyond.
-See Application & Details section for more info!
+We are currently seeking enthusiastic and dedicated volunteers age 16 and up to help with the 2019 summer programming.
+Additionally, we are looking for a volunteer to assist with administrative projects and equipment maintenance.

 FIRST YEAR Winter Ski/Snowboard Instructors